MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 >Applies to: Microsoft Edge on Windows 10, version 1809

-In the Windows 10 October 2018 Update, we added the capability to use Microsoft Edge as a kiosk (also referred to as Microsoft Edge kiosk mode).
+In the Windows 10 October 2018 Update, we added the capability to use Microsoft Edge as a kiosk (referred to as Microsoft Edge kiosk mode).
 We added and updated Microsoft Edge group policies to enhance the kiosk experience depending on the Microsoft Edge kiosk mode type you configure.

 Microsoft Edge kiosk mode works with assigned access, which lets IT administrators create a tailored browsing experience designed for kiosk devices.
 Assigned access prevents users from accessing the file system and running other apps from Microsoft Edge, such as the address bar or downloads.
 For example, you can configure Microsoft Edge to load only a single URL in full-screen mode when you configure digital/interactive signage on a single-app kiosk device.